Moto X (1st generation): Hardware

 Moto X uses a polycarbonate-based construction with a slightly rounded rear.
 The device is powered by a chipset branded as the X8 Mobile Computing System, which consists of a dual-core, 1.7 GHz Qualcomm Snapdragon S4 Pro system-on-chip with a quad-core Adreno 320 GPU, a custom-designed Natural Language Processor core and Contextual Awareness Processor core (for a total of 8 cores), and 2 GB of RAM.
 It uses a 4.7-inch 720p Super AMOLED display; Wicks referred to the size as a "sweet spot" for phone displays, and argued that using a 1080p display like other recent high-end phones "would just suck battery and nobody would know the difference."
 The display is covered with Corning Gorilla Glass 3 for scratch resistance.
 The device includes a non-removable 2200 mAh battery, which Wicks claimed could achieve full-day battery life.
-The device also includes a 10 megapixel camera with "Clear Pixel" technology that the company claimed could take in 75% more light, improving performance in low-light conditions.
+The device also includes a 10-megapixel camera with "Clear Pixel" technology, which the company claimed could capture 75% more light, improving performance in low-light conditions.
 The device is available with either 16 or 32 GB of non-expandable storage.

 Moto Maker

 Users can custom-order their Moto X through an online service known as Moto Maker; which allows users to choose between black and white colors for the front of the device, 26 color or 4 real wood options for the rear cover, 10 colors for "accents" (including the camera ring and bezel buttons), the option of a custom engraved message on the rear cover, 16, 32, or 64 GB of storage, custom text on boot-screen, and to pre-configure the device's Google account and wallpaper.
 Devices customized through Moto Maker are shipped within 7 days of purchase.
-On launch, Moto Maker was only made available to those purchasing the device through AT&T, with all other carriers only carrying the device in black and white versions.
+At launch, Moto Maker was only available to those purchasing the device through AT&T, with all other carriers carrying the device only in black and white.

 On November 11, 2013, Moto Maker became available to Sprint, T-Mobile, and Verizon customers.
 On December 17, 2013, the bamboo wood rear cover option was released on Moto Maker.
 On January 21, 2014, additional wood rear covers--walnut, ebony, and teak—were released on Moto Maker.
 On April 1, Moto Maker was opened up to Republic Wireless users as well.